orchestron-orchestrator/sorespo/docs/tutorials/develop-on-windows.md

 ----

 *Notes*:
-* The Orchestron process runs interactively in this shell window.
-When you kill it with *Ctrl+C*, Orchestron itself will stop, but the lab and all the routers will continue to run.
+* The SORESPO process runs interactively in this shell window.
+When you kill it with *Ctrl+C*, SORESPO itself will stop, but the lab and all the routers will continue to run.
 * You will need to **open a second shell** to enter further commands and continue with the tutorial.